The Obama Foundation Gets a Serious Reality Check

 If the Obama Foundation really believed that its planned presidential campus was in harmony with the historic design of Jackson Park, then a comprehensive report produced by the city essentially declaring the opposite would surely come as something of a surprise.
 And so, one is entitled to ask: Was the Foundation simply paying lip service when it said it wouldn’t harm a nationally significant cultural resource in its original application to the city, or is it now feigning calm in the face of a damning regulatory assessment that may force it to alter its plans?

 One suspects that both may be true.
 During Rahm Emmanuel’s mayoral administration, asking probing questions about the OPC and its impact on the park and surrounding neighborhood was clearly not on the agenda.
 The imperative then was not to get constructive feedback but was rather to “get on board,” as the mayor was known to say.
 But now the project is facing the sobering reality of a methodical federal bureaucracy, and Chicago’s new mayor, Lori Lightfoot, seems less tethered to the Obama Foundation than her predecessor.
-In the Foundation’s new reality, not everything is under control, and the news may still get worse.
+In the Foundation’s new reality, not everything is under control, and the news may get worse still.

 Why?
 One reason is that in outlining the Obama Center’s potential adverse effects, the AOE further determined that “the size and scale of new buildings within the historic district diminish the intended prominence of the Museum of Science and Industry building and alter the overall composition and design intent of balancing park scenery with specific built areas,” and that “new materials with modern functions differ from historic materials at a scale and intent that does not conform to the Secretary of the Interior’s Standards.”